AaronWongNSC/lanim/README.md

 Goals for V6:
 * Make an Anchor scope that will do linearly interpolated translations and rotations around an anchor point.
 This will simplify ore complex animations
+* Make a keyframe structure for objects so that they can be moved in the same way that camera moves are made.
 * I think Point_Obj should get the at_point property.

 Eventual goals: When I'm happy enough with it, make a tutorial